davidfstr/Crystal-Web-Archiver/README.md

         * Avoid querying the database for revisions of an URL if it is already known that there are no revisions because of other information cached in memory
-        * Precompile node selectors used to parse links from HTML
+        * Precompile XPath selectors used to parse links from HTML
         * Use an optimized version of [shutil.copyfileobj] that avoids repeatedly allocating intermediate buffers
         * Maximum download speed increased from 1 item/sec to 2 items/sec